Favorite Books of 2019

 This is the most impactful book I’ve read in a long, long time.
 It has had a profound effect on my life.
 The authors wrote this book to share the ideas of a psychotherapist named Alfred Adler, whose teachings provide a framework for how to think about the foundational issues of human relationships, self management, and finding meaning and purpose.

-I found the book so compelling that I ended up reading it twice in quick succession, and went on to publish a post about my learnings: Finding the Courage to be Disliked.
+I found the book so compelling that I ended up reading it twice in quick succession, and went on to publish a post about my learnings: The Courage to be Disliked.

 Streetfight: Handbook for an Urban Revolution